Ice Diving Essentials

 Who Can Try Ice Diving

 Ice diving is a specialised type of diving and has certain prerequisites.
-Those wishing to dive during an Arctic or Antarctica liveaboard diving safari, including trying ice diving, need to be PADI Advanced Open Water divers (or equivalent) with a minimum of 30 logged dives.
+Those wishing to dive during an Arctic or Antarctica liveaboard diving safari, including trying ice diving, need to be PADI Advanced Open Water divers, SSI Ice Diving Specialty (or the equivalent with another agency) with a minimum of 30 logged dives.
 They also need to be experienced in cold water diving and dry suit diving.

 What Ice Diving Gear Do Divers Need?